Post

 CD packaging often requires the operator to fill in some information, such as Release Notes.

-Therefore, we need an “interface” tool for other partners to use or even for our own engineers to use more conveniently.
+Therefore, we need an “interface” tool to make it easier for other team members or even our own engineers to use.

 Required Scenario:

-Fill in the required information on this more user-friendly “interface,” connect to project management tools (e.g., Jira, Asana) to fetch Tasks, or directly retrieve the PR list from GitHub.
-Then select from the dropdown menu and submit, triggering GitHub Actions through the GitHub API to perform packaging.
+Fill in the required information on this more user-friendly “interface,” connect to project management tools (e.g., Jira, Asana) to get tasks, or directly fetch the PR list from GitHub.
+Select from the dropdown menu and submit, then trigger GitHub Actions for packaging via the GitHub API.

 Slack

-When we first implemented CI/CD, we chose to integrate the Slack API to achieve an effect like the following:
+The first time we implemented CI/CD, we chose to integrate the Slack API to achieve an effect like the following:

 <https://slack.com/intl/zh-tw/blog/productivity/workflow-builder-tools-automation-examples>{:target="_blank"}